neerajmahajan/recap-java/java8-features/lambda/ReadMe.md

 ### Method References
   * Reference to a static method.
   * Reference to an instance method of a particular object.
-  * Reference to an instance method of an arbitrary object of a particular type.
+  * Reference to an instance method of an arbitrary object of a particular type supplied later.
   * Reference to constructor.

 ###	Common Functional Interfaces